CortexIntelligentAutomation/docs/content/en/docs/2024.7/Guides/upgrade-observability/on-premise/grafana/upgrade-loki.md

         .\Remove-Loki.ps1
     ```

+1. Click *Yes* when prompted for confirmation that you wish to remove the service.
+1. Click *OK* when the successful removal of the Loki service is confirmed.
 1. Open a File Explorer and navigate to the folder where Loki was running from, e.g. `C:\Loki`.
 1. Delete the following files from the directory: